Private equity firm KKR second-quarter earnings hit record

-(Reuters) - KKR & Co LP (KKR.N) said on Thursday that its second-quarter earnings rose 67 percent year-on-year, reaching a quarterly record that far exceeded most analysts’ expectations, as its private equity funds appreciated far more than the wider market.
+July 23 (Reuters) - KKR & Co LP said on Thursday that its second-quarter earnings rose 67 percent year-on-year, reaching a quarterly record that far exceeded most analysts’ expectations, as its private equity funds appreciated far more than the wider market.

-KKR’s strong performance is due to the rise in value of a few large portfolio companies, such as payment processor First Data Corp, which this week filed for an initial public offering, and hospital operator HCA Holdings Inc (HCA.N).
+KKR’s strong performance is due to the rise in value of a few large portfolio companies, such as payment processor First Data Corp, which this week filed for an initial public offering, and hospital operator HCA Holdings Inc.

 KKR said its private equity portfolio appreciated 7.4 percent in the second quarter, compared with a 5 percent appreciation in the second quarter of 2014.
 Blackstone’s private equity funds appreciated 3.5 percent in the second quarter of 2015.